AlejandroBlanco2001/Obsidian-Vault/The NoSQL Ecosystem.md

 For example if you have the following query

 ```
-find the record for employee 39, project out only the employee name and phone number from their entire record, filter employee records to those that work in accounting, count the employees in each department, or join the data from the employees table with the managers table
+Find the record for employee 39, project out only the employee name and phone number from their entire record, filter employee records to those that work in accounting, count the employees in each department, or join the data from the employees table with the managers table
 ```

 This query tells what you need, but you don't have to worry about:
 - How the data is stored in the disk
 - Which indices you need to match